Siba-Ka-Playground/GitHub-for-Beginners/Documentation.md

   Git is a distributed version control system that helps developers track changes to their code and collaborate on software projects.

 ## The main features of Git:
-  **1. Version Control:**
+1. Version Control:
 Git keeps track of all changes made to a codebase, allowing developers to manage different versions of files over time.

 2. Local Repositories:
 Git works on a local repository on a developer's machine.
 This means developers can work offline and commit changes to their local repository without needing